madgik/exareme2/README.md

    rabbitmq_port=5672
    ```

-   and then run the following command to create the node config files
+   and then run the following command to create the config files that the node services will use

    ```
    inv create-node-configs
    ```

-1. Install dependencies, start the containers and then the services with:
+1. Install dependencies, start the containers and then the services with

    ```
    inv deploy